Related Services

 What is Rectal Cancer?

 Rectal cancer, also known as colorectal cancer, occurs when abnormal cells grow together and form masses called tumors in the rectum.
-The rectum is at the end of the digestive tract, between the colon and anus.
+The rectum is at the end of the digestive tract, between the colon and the anus.
 In the rectum, cancer most often develops as noncancerous clumps of cells called adenomatous polyps.
 These polyps become cancerous over time.

 Rectal cancer can spread through the bloodstream and lymphatic system to other parts of the body.
 Rectal cancer and colon cancer are both called colorectal cancer because they are similar, but rectal cancer starts in the rectum and colon cancer starts in the colon.

 Baptist Health is known for advanced, superior care for patients with cancer and the diagnosis, treatment and management of rectal cancer.
 You will appreciate timely appointments and a professional, friendly atmosphere where we take time to listen to your concerns.
 At Baptist Health, you have access to the region’s most comprehensive, multidisciplinary team of specialists and innovative therapies, including many available only through specialized clinical trials.
-In every way, we work to demonstrate the utmost in excellent care to those who trust us with their health.
+In every way, we work to demonstrate the utmost excellent care to those who trust us with their health.

 Types of Rectal Cancer